 Best Beaches in New Zealand

 This is one of the many reasons why New Zealand is the best place on earth!
 New Zealand is well known for its volcanic and geothermal wonders.
 Nestled in Mercury Bay along the north island’s Coromandel Peninsula, sits Hot Water Beach.
 The beach sits upon underground hot springs that can heat the ocean’s water to temperatures as hot as 64°C. The best way to experience them?
 Dig yourself a little hole by the beach and wait for the warm waves to turn your sand hole into a bubbling outdoor jacuzzi!

 Liked this article?
-You may also like our ‘Best Beaches on Australia’s East Coast’ here.
+You may also like our article about the ‘Best Secret Beaches on Australia’s East Coast‘.

 Source: Traveller || “Lonely Planet’s Best Beaches“